This is my perfect dark chocolate peanut butter cups recipe. They are so good, you are going to have to hide them so you don’t eat them all.

 So, naturally, when I make peanut butter cups, I always make them with dark chocolate.

-One other chocolate cups: Marshmallow caramel
+One other chocolate cups recipe: Marshmallow caramel

 This post may contain affiliate links, which means I get a small commission, at no additional cost to you, if you click the link and buy something.
 You can read my disclosure here.